-Provisions should be carried to suitably compact trench backfill placed over services.
-Since it is anticipated this material would consist of workable brown silty clay (and not wet, non-workable grey silty clay) would be recommended to place this material in maximum 400 mm thick loose lifts compacted using a suitably sized vibratory sheepsfoot roller making several passes under the supervision of Paterson field personnel.
-Where trench backfill is placed in a less suitable manner, provisions should be carried to proof-roll (re-compact) the surface using the above-noted compaction equipment and providing a layer of bi-axial geogrid to increase the stiffness of the subgrade soils.
+Provisions should also be carried by the earthworks contractor to suitably compact trench backfill placed over services when reinstating servicing trenches below areas proposed to support paved areas.
+Since it is anticipated this material would consist of workable brown silty clay or silty sand fill (and not wet, non-workable grey silty clay) it would be recommended to place this material in maximum 400 mm thick loose lifts compacted using a suitably sized vibratory sheepsfoot roller making several passes under the supervision of Paterson field personnel.

+The subgrade surface is also recommended to be provided with a layer of bi-axial geogrid, such as Terrafix TBX2500, to improve the stiffness of the reinstated trench backfill subgrade for supporting the final pavement structures.

 These efforts would be reviewed, approved and advised upon by Paterson field staff during the construction program.
+Further, Paterson should review design, tender and construction documents associated with temporary and permanent pavement design throughout those phases of the project.